 - We will be planning an effective monitoring calendar to ensure that the school remains on track with the targets set within the Academy Improvement Plan throughout the next academic year.

 - We will be ensuring that targets set for this coming year, while challenging, are achievable and meet the needs of our pupils

-- Our Finance and Resources Committee will monitor the budget plan to ensure that the school’s finances remain solvent and therefore in a position to support the various developments and initiatives that have been planned.
+- Our FP&R Committee will monitor the budget plan to ensure that the school’s finances remain solvent and therefore in a position to support the various developments and initiatives that have been planned.

 How you can contact the governing body?